Svellem/brad-homeassistant-config/README.md

 * Alarm Clock
   * Make Morning Coffee when Alarm goes off
   * Alarm Clock - turn on lights and radio to wake me up
+  * TTS Annouce Weather & other Info
   * UI - change default view to show commute times, weather info during morning
 * Aquarium
   * Turn on 30 mins before sunrise and 1 hour after
   * Turn on 1 hour before sunset, turn off 4 hours after or at 10PM (whichever is first)
+* Climate
+  * Indoor Temperature & Humidity is a mean of all available sensors (using min_max component)
 * IFTT Integration
   * When plants need to be watered, add them to my Todoist todo list
   * If Fitbit logs new sleep but no alarm is set, wake house up